 2. Glove

 Wearing a glove on your non-dominant hand can give you and your game a good amount of support.
 You can improve your grip while creating a safer swing.
-A glove will help keep your club’s grip dry on hot days and prevent the club from turning in your hands while you swing.
+A good quality glove is one of the golf essentials to most players, helping to keep your club’s grip dry on hot days and prevent the club from turning in your hands while you swing.

 3. Improve your grip